oslabs-beta/Lighthouse/README.md

 # How It Works

   Lighthouse is a <strong>typescript-built, open-source application</strong> that utilizies a predefined set of graphQL parameters to query a Prometheus server, allowing usage data of your Kafka clusters to directly render in a flexible graphical interface.
-This interface is customizable, allowing for customization of metrics that are important to the specific user.
+This interface is customizable, allowing for a dynamic display of metrics that are important to each specific user.

 With Lighthouse, users are able to: